matuteiglesias/journal/content/JobMarket/2025-04-06_Strategic_Planning_for_Postdoc_Opportunities.md

 - Outlined strategies for securing postdoc positions with lower competition compared to industry roles.
 - Analyzed seasonal trends in postdoc applications and provided a calendar overview.
 - Identified promising institutions for interdisciplinary researchers.
-- Conceptualized the role of a 'ghost strategist' for [[strategic planning]].
+- Conceptualized the role of a 'ghost strategist' for strategic planning.
 - Investigated 20–30 realistic postdoc options aligned with Matías' profile.
 - Expanded the list of postdoc opportunities at prestigious institutions.
 - Mapped Tier A institutions for innovative profiles.